dragonee/iterm2-startenv/README.md

 for your Webpack asset building or starting a development server with either PHP, Django, Ruby or any other framework of your choice.

-It can be very cumbersome to switch between two projects.
-On the other hand, creating multiple profiles for each particular command leaves us with a very full iTerm profile pane.
+It can be very cumbersome to switch between multiple projects, which happens fairly often if you are reviewing pull requests in several projects at once.
+You could try creating multiple profiles for each particular command but that approach will leave you with a bunch of profiles for every project you are in and your iTerm profile panel will fill up very quickly.
 This package addresses this problem by managing iTerm via Apple Javascript for Automation.

-Simply define such file in your `~/.startenv/myenv.js`:
+Simply go to your project directory and `startenv init`:

 ```
 ALLTERMS = [
-    'nvm use 9',
+    'nvm use 10',
 ]

 TERMS = [